How was Mi Escuelita started?

 The current teachers do not have masters in early childhood education however they all have higher education in various fields, which contributes to and broadens the curriculum.
 All our teachers have many years of experience working with children and are very passionate about what they do.
 We value knowledge and wisdom through experience, dedication and passion.

 Is Mi Escuelita licensed?

 Yes.
 The daycare school is regulated by Department of Health.
 Mi Escuelita is licensed under DOH, which we renew every 2 years.
-In order to obtain the license, all the teachers (including assistants) have to have 60 hours of Health and Safety training, CPR/First Aid training every two years, along with various other courses regarding the Principles of Childhood Development, Nutrition and Health Needs, Child Health, and Safety and Security procedures.
+In order to obtain the license, all the teachers (including assistants) have to have 60 hours of Health and Safety trainings, CPR/First Aid training every two years, along with various other courses regarding the Principles of Childhood Development, Nutrition and Health Needs, Child Health, and Safety and Security procedures.

 Are the teachers trained in CPR and First Aid?